 Area Basic concepts Themes Global Environment The Group holds respect for nature and pursues corporate activities in harmony with the environment.
 Climate changeFood environmentsNatural resources Food and Health The Group takes actions based on the values of Kikkoman's Promise.
-Joy of food and healthDiverse food needsCommunication People and Society The Group fosters a corporate culture that values people and contributes to the sustainable development of society.
+People and Society The Group fosters a corporate culture that values people and contributes to the sustainable development of society.
 Respect for human rights Working with stakeholders Strengthening the management system